The 6 Types of Acne Explained. Which one do you suffer from?

 Comedonal acne is the most common type of acne.
 This type of acne can happen anywhere on the face or body, and it can range from very mild to quite severe.

-The small white bumps associated with whitehead pimples occur when skin cells and oil clog your pores.
+The small white types of pimples associated with whiteheads occur when skin cells and oil clog your pores.
 Blackheads occur when your pores are also clogged by sebum (your skins natural oil) and other types of debris, but the pore stays open.
-This is what gives your pimple it’s central black dot.

 Advice

 It may be hard to resist, but we urge you to never pop, squeeze or scratch your whiteheads/blackhead pimples.
-This can cause bigger problems like bacteria spreading and making the area worse.
-Instead, opt for switching your skincare to non-comedogenic products that don’t clog your pores (ahem, like the AMPERNA® range) and practice good skin hygiene like always thoroughly removing makeup, gently cleansing your skin, exfoliating a few times a week to slough away dead skin cells, and be patient.
+This can cause bigger problems like bacteria spreading and make the area worse.
+Instead, opt for switching your skincare to non-comedogenic products that do not clog your pores and practice good skin hygiene.
+This includes always thoroughly removing makeup, gently cleansing your skin, exfoliating a few times a week to slough away dead skin cells, and being patient.
 This will work towards a longer-term result.

 AMPERNA® Acne Types